History of supernova observation: 1970–1999

 Although no supernova has been observed in the Milky Way since 1604, it appears that a supernova exploded in the constellation Cassiopeia about 300 years ago, around the year 1667 or 1680.
 The remnant of this explosion, Cassiopeia A—is heavily obscured by interstellar dust, which is possibly why it did not make a notable appearance.
-However it can be observed in other parts of the spectrum, and it is currently the brightest radio source beyond our solar system.
+However it can be observed in other parts of the spectrum, and it is currently the brightest radio source beyond the Solar System.

-In 1987, Supernova 1987A in the Large Magellanic Cloud was observed within hours of its start.
+In 1987, Supernova 1987A in the Large Magellanic Cloud was observed within hours of its light reaching the Earth.
 It was the first supernova to be detected through its neutrino emission and the first to be observed across every band of the electromagnetic spectrum.
 The relative proximity of this supernova has allowed detailed observation, and it provided the first opportunity for modern theories of supernova formation to be tested against observations.

 The rate of supernova discovery steadily increased throughout the twentieth century.
 In the 1990s, several automated supernova search programs were initiated.
 The Leuschner Observatory Supernova Search program was begun in 1992 at Leuschner Observatory.
 It was joined the same year by the Berkeley Automated Imaging Telescope program.
 These were succeeded in 1996 by the Katzman Automatic Imaging Telescope at Lick Observatory, which was primarily used for the Lick Observatory Supernova Search (LOSS).
 By 2000, the Lick program resulted in the discovery of 96 supernovae, making it the world's most successful Supernova search program.